CornerstonesQC/CornerstonesStartup/README.md

-# Cornerstones of Quantum Computing Pre-reading
+ccc# Cornerstones of Quantum Computing Pre-reading

 This document contains the information needed to get you ready for attending the Cornerstone Models of Quantum Computing Summer School.
 The initial sections will provide references for the concepts you’ll need to know in advance of the lectures.
 We'll go over some logistics and finally we'll set up the python environment so that you can attack homework challenges.